 Coat them with one layer for a rustic look or two for a chrome-like gloss, and watch the metamorphosis.
 And unlike beads and other purchases, they won’t break if they spill.

->

-> Why not update the practice and create your own masterpiece with a few extra beans just laying around?
+Why not update the medium and create your own masterpiece with a few extra beans lying around?
 Whether creating a design or an image, you’ll have a center for jovial conversation the next time your in-laws drop by unexpectedly, or something to distract from an awkward moment during a deep conversation.

->

-> This is a gorgeous way to reuse old coffee grounds (or new beans if you feel like it).
+This is a gorgeous way to reuse old coffee grounds (or new beans if you feel like it).
 The stronger the mixture of water to coffee, the darker the “paint,” and you could make some seriously amazing art with it.

 Similar to water colors, but a style all its own, anything you create with this technique is sure to wow your guests.